-Datasets API
+Datasets API¶

-Datasets, like all objects accessible using the different APIs in Metax, have an internal identifier field identifier, which uniquely identifies a record withing Metax.
+Datasets, like all objects accessible using the different APIs in Metax, have an internal identifier field identifier

-The standard way to retrieve a single dataset is by sending a request to the API GET /rest/v2/datasets/<pid>, where <pid> is the record’s internal identifier.
+is the record’s internal identifier.
 The result returned from the API contains various information about the state of the dataset, such as last-modified timestamps, PAS state, and other data.
-Included is also the field probably of the most interest to end users: The research_dataset field. research_dataset contains the actual user-provided metadata descriptions of The Dataset.
+Included is also the field probably of the most interest to end users: The research_dataset

-Datasets can be listed and browsed using the API GET /rest/v2/datasets.
+.
 Retrieving a dataset or listing datasets can be augmented in various ways by using additional parameters.
 For details, see swagger’s section about datasets.

-When creating a new dataset, it is recommended to always create the new dataset first into draft state by using the optional query parameter ?draft=true.
+.
 When the dataset is in draft state, you can freely modify the dataset and add or remove files from it, until you are satisfied with the result and ready to publish the dataset for all world to find.
 Draft datasets can also be permanently deleted at any time without any trace left behind, unlike published datasets.
-If the query parameter ?draft=true is left out (or value is false), the dataset is published immediately upon creation.
-This can be particularly useful for large automated jobs where creating a draft first may be an unnecessary middle-step.
+If the query parameter ?draft=true

-Data model visualization
+Data model visualization¶

 The dataset data model visualization can be seen here https://tietomallit.suomi.fi/model/mrd.
 The data model visualization is very helpful to keep open when creating dataset metadata descriptions, as it shows all the different possible fields and relations, which can be used, which fields are mandatory, and so on.